Gain Experience in the Field

 Who Are Some Of Our Host Organizations?

-Institute students have interned at National Geographic Television, Discovery Communications, Smithsonian, WETA, as well as with many highly experienced independent filmmakers.
+Institute students have interned at National Geographic Television, Smithsonian, WETA, as well as with many highly experienced independent filmmakers.
 As interns, Institute students have worked on all aspects of production: from research to film logging, editing to lighting, camera operation to publicity, location scouting to film outreach and distribution.
 As their skill set grows from their in-class work, many students have seen their responsibilities at their internships broaden as well.

 "Working at The Biscuit Factory while in the Institute was a wonderful opportunity for me to see different aspects of video production at a small film production company.
 On my first day, I was thrown into setting up and breaking down camera and lighting equipment on location for a Smithsonian Channel tv special and later on assisted producers and editors with research and transcription of footage.
 All in all, I really appreciated the mentorship and referrals to other production work after my internship was finished.
 Great group of people to work with!"